HOW TO GET INTO AN AIRPORT LOUNGE (WITHOUT FLYING FIRST CLASS OR HAVING AIRLINE STATUS)

 NON-AIRLINE SPECIFIC CREDIT CARDS

-These credit cards come with lounge access that is not tied to flying a specific airline:
+These credit cards come with lounge access that are not tied to flying a specific airline:

 Capital One Lounge - DFW Airport